samarth261/ai-mad-lad/games/tag-me-if-you-can/README.md

 Press **Q** to instantly trade places with the AI.
 This obscure ability can flip a dangerous situation in your favor or drop the AI into a trap.
 It has a ten‑second cooldown shown below the game.

+## Puppeteer Hack

+Press **C** to override the AI and control its movement with the arrow keys for about two seconds.
+Your own player stays put while you steer the opponent.
+Use this to guide the AI into obstacles or away from boost tokens.
+The effect has a twelve‑second cooldown displayed at the bottom of the game.